-Brighella: Even Muslims feed dogs, if this is your point.
+Brighella: Even Muslims feed dogs, for that matter.

 Colombina: That’s true.
 We are all the same when comes to death.
 (She looks at them).
-This one or that one is the just same to me.
+Whether it be this person or that one, it’s all same to me.
 You are two animals.
 That’s what you are!
 I know who should pay the cleaning fees for the court.
 I know.
 Law no longer exists.
 There is nothing left.
 Less than nothing.
 (She looks at Harlequin with contempt) Then, they acquit them, and they blame Society.

-Brighella (Indicating himself): The innocents of Society are the better ones.
-They are willful, sensitive, and collaborative.
+Brighella (Indicating himself): Society is innocent, the better part it, and so are those who make it up They are willful, sensitive, and collaborative.
 What I am trying to say is, that is I…ME, I mean!

 Harlequin.
-That’s true, true.
-Ha, why are you talking about innocence?
+Oh, right, right.
+Ha, innocent!
+Why are you talking about innocence?
 He is not innocent.
 He showers, shaves, flushes the toilet, goes on vacation…and thinks only of himself.

 Colombina: (Laughs) He does nothing, then.
 Just sits and twiddles his thumbs all day.

 Harlequin: Society is not innocent, if there is no room for one to dream.
 For those who look at the clouds.
 You have to look at the clouds.
 (Staring at Colombina’s breasts) You have to look at them very closely!

 Brighella: Good.
 Look at the clouds.
 Dream…go look for trouble…And if they fall out of the sky?

 Harlequin: I spend the whole day looking at the clouds.
 Even when they’re covered, they have a certain charm.

 Brighella: Good.
 Very good.
 But I said…if they fall…if they eventually fall?